 Kitchen islands are mainly of the wooden or the stainless steel types.
 They can be used in the kitchen or they can be of the outdoor type where they can be placed in the backyard or next to the swimming pool for preparation of outdoor meals.
 Kitchen isles can be made of blocks where each block has a particular function or they can be one big unit that incorporates all the requirements into the structure.
 One can build simple wooden kitchen islands that have drop leaves to save space.

-kitchen island cabinetry
+installing a kitchen island cabinet

-kitchen island cabinet ideas
+kitchen island cabinet depth

-kitchen island cabinet base
+kitchen island cabinet plans